livehybrid/splunk-app-builder/README.md

 ```

 Set `ANTHROPIC_API_KEY` or `OPENROUTER_API_KEY` to enable automatic code generation.
+Provide `GITHUB_TOKEN` and repository details when prompted to push the generated app to GitHub.
+The app will initialize a git repository under `generated/<appName>` and attempt to push the code to the specified remote.
-Run `npm test` to execute a basic sanity check of the Claude helper.
+Run `npm test` after installing dependencies with `npm install` to verify basic functionality.

 Visit `http://localhost:3000` in your browser.